- The Washington Times - Friday, February 13, 2026

 In July, Paramount Global, the parent company of CBS, agreed to pay $16 million to settle the lawsuit, with the funds covering legal fees and a donation to a future presidential library.

-Ms. Noem complained after CBS News cut 25 seconds from her comments about Kilmar Abrego Garcia, an illegal immigrant living in Maryland who was deported to El Salvador in March.
+Ms. Noem complained that CBS News cut 25 seconds from her comments about Kilmar Abrego Garcia, an illegal immigrant living in Maryland who was deported to El Salvador in March.

-After the uproar over the edits to Mr. Noem’s remarks, CBS News announced it would only air interviews conducted live or prerecorded with no cuts or edits.
+After the uproar over the edits to Mr. Noem’s remarks, CBS News announced it would air interviews only if they were conducted live or prerecorded with no cuts or edits.
 The network attributed the change to “audience feedback.”

 Advertisement